Challenges present you with varied emotional gradients! Do you have it in you to scale them with a singular pair of butts?

 10:00 PM: Manali heights

 I bumped the big illuminator button on the wrist watch, the green light glowed, it was 10:10 PM.
-That means I must be in Manali according to my approximations ;).
-I saw an inclined road glittering with lights just ahead, I crossed a nice looking hotel named President ‘such a cliché’.
+That means I must be near Manali according to my approximations.
+I saw an inclined road glittering with lights just ahead.
 Just a little further up some shopkeepers were shuttering down.
 I stopped in front of the one who had stopped on watching me arrive.
-I was thirsty and gulped down a water bottle.

-I was about to ring Sudi when the screen on my mobile flashed.
-It was a message from Saudi: “V have reached Manali.
+I was about to call Sudi when the screen on my mobile flashed, it was a message from Sudi: “V have reached Manali.
 Give me a call asap”.
-Oh so ditcher’s have reached before me, they must be gloating, I thought.
-I rang them and our talks it figured they are actually about to reach Manali.
-Hey, wait a minute! did I overtook them?
+Oh so they have reached, they must be gloating, I thought.
+I called and from our talks it figured they are actually about to reach Manali.
+Wait a minute I thought ! when did I overtook them?
 Now that, my dear reader, was a very big question.

-I inquired with the shop owner and it so happened that I was about 1 Kms from Manali main city.
-I geared up and rode of quickly to touch Manali before them.
+I inquired with the shop owner and it so happened that I was about just 1 Kms from Manali main city.
+So without loosing time I geared up and rode off.
 I kept speeding till I reached a square which had the unmistakable look and surroundings of a central place at a town like this.
-All day long I was trailing, come our destination, and I was the first one to cut the ribbon!
-May be the heroes are born this way, whadya say Sudi & Lovey? ;)
+All day long I was trailing, come our destination, and I was the first one to reach.

 Lady luck was shining on me literally!
-I mean all the places around me was basking in its orange glow, I looked around to check on the size of aura, turned my head and saw a high!
+I mean all the places around me was basking in this orange glow, I looked around to check on the size of aura, and saw a high!
 No, very high!
-And very big array of bad-ass lamps.
-Oh!!!
-The source of the glow was this lamp, so what?
-I did reach Manali first and that’s a fact ;).
+And very big array of lamps.
 I rang up Sudi and they were still ‘about to reach Manali’, as soon as I had finished the conversation I saw other nomads, Jatin, Sid and Manish approaching towards the tower from the other side.
-I waved hands and they saw me.
+I waved hands as they saw me.

 After 5 mins I saw Sudi and Lovey approaching from the mall road, the same road I had come from.
+They had taken the wrong turn in a hurry.
 We ordered food from a nearby joint and moved into a nice hotel.
 Folks took a bath and gathered to enjoy food and their share of Daru, While they discussed the route for tomorrow, and I went off to sleep.

 - Distance covered – 508 Kms